 Pound is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pound is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Pound who work in office and administrative support (23.02%), sales jobs (10.43%), and community and social services (8.27%).

-In terms of college education, Pound is nearly on par with the US average for all cities of 21.84%: 18.77% of adults 25 and older in Pound have a bachelor's degree or advanced degree.
+The percentage of adults in Pound who are college-educated is close to the national average for all communities of 21.84%: 18.77% of the adults in Pound have a bachelor's degree or advanced degree.

 The per capita income in Pound in 2010 was $18,366, which is low income relative to Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $73,464 for a family of four.
 However, Pound contains both very wealthy and poor people as well.